ajkula/pokeapi/README.md

 It was nice to see ***redux-persist***.
 I had a few struggle to find out the right configuration since their documentation\
 seemed a bit outdated.
+Also since it uses the locale storage by default, it shouldn't contain any sensitive informations.

 ## Trade-off
 Performance-wise the code isn't so great and wouldn't fit for a huge app.\